mjclobo/mjclobo.github.io/index.md

 ## Outreach

-I'm always open to outreach opportunities, especially those that are geared towards making STEM more accessible to people from underrepresented backgrounds.
+I'm always looking for outreach opportunities, especially those that are geared towards making STEM more accessible to people from underrepresented backgrounds.

 I'm also interested in helping others make their way into the field of ocean sciences and STEM, more generally.